ianhellstrom/rtfd/source/modelling/compression/performance.rst

 So, it's true that decompression does not affect read operations.
 With the exception of ``ARCHIVE HIGH``  most compression options do not affect query and insert performance too badly.
 It is possible (and likely) that the reduced I/O makes queries faster.
-However, when you're running an OLTP database, it's probably best that you stay away from compression altogether.
 Nice!

+Nevertheless, when you're running an OLTP database, it's probably best that you stay away from compression altogether.

 .. _`Uwe Hesse`: http://uhesse.com/2011/01/21/exadata-part-iii-compression/
 .. _`Yannick Jaquier`: http://blog.yannickjaquier.com/oracle/data-compression-with-oracle-11gr2.html